 A warm welcome to Technology Enhanced Learning (TEL) at the University of Reading!

-Technology Enhanced Learning (TEL) is a term used to describe how technology can support and help facilitate effective and engaging practice in teaching and learning, and is given a high priority at the university as Professor Gavin Brooks (Pro-Vice Chancellor for Teaching & Learning) explains:
+Technology Enhanced Learning (TEL) is a term used to describe how technology can support and help facilitate effective and engaging practice in teaching and learning, and is given a high priority at the University as Professor Gavin Brooks (Pro-Vice Chancellor for Teaching and Learning) explains:

 Blackboard Learn (Bb) is the University’s web-based learning platform, which is the main system used to deliver teaching and learning online.